bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1105_error_handling.md

 ## Conclusion
 In this lesson, you've learned the motivation for using the Swift Error Handling syntax such as `catch`, `do`, and `try` instead of writing a `else-if` statement to handle unexpected outcomes.
 You've also learned the differences between `try`, `try?`, and `try!`.
 You can only use `try` when you use it within a `do` block.
 However, if you don't care about catching errors that are thrown, you may use `try?` and `try!`.
 But make sure you never use `!` because it can crash at any time.

-That's it guys.
-I've covered the entire `!`s and `?`s.
-To recap, we've learned these two symbols are used in  `type casting`, `error handling`, `optionals`, and `optional chaining`.
-I'm so proud of how much you've come, and you will find out how these Swift concepts play a major role in Part 2 of the course and of course Part 3.
-In our next lesson, we are learn how make ourselves dry.
-In other words, we are going to prevent us from repeating our code.
-See you soon!
+That's it guys. we've covered the entire `!`s and `?`s that appear in Swift such as `type casting`, `error handling`, `optionals`, and `optional chaining`.
+I'm so proud of how much you've come, and you will find out how these Swift concepts play major roles in Part 2 of the course and, of course, Part 3.
+In the next lesson, we will how make to ourselves dry.
+In other words, we are going to prevent us from repeating ourselves.

 #### Stay Connected